igoravelli/brazilian_soccer_championship_analysis/README.md

 🛡 `dimTeam`: The columns 'start_date' and 'end_date' were transformed into 'start_id' and 'end_id' since the data source used was based on the matches and their IDs.
 This makes it possible to specifically identify the coach in charge in a particular match.

 🏃🏽‍♂️ `dimPlayer`: In this table, the time reference was also the match ID, and the data source was mainly the silver layer tables.
-The historical informations tha can be found includes the player's specific jersey number, position, and club in a given match.
+The historical informations that can be found includes the player's specific jersey number, position, and club in a given match.

 <br>

-# 3. Data Analysis and Vizualization
+# 3. Data Analysis and Visualization
-In the third phase of the project, the data analysis itself was made using the data model that had been created previously.
+In the third phase of the project, the data analysis itself was conducted using the previously created data model.

-To do that was raised some hyphotesis to be validated outputting on acceptance or rejection.
+To do this, several hypotheses were formulated and tested for acceptance or rejection.

-About the hypothesis, some that are highlighted are:
+Among the highlighted hypotheses are:

 - 📌 *Home teams win more frequently*
 - 📌 *Home teams receive fewer cards*